nextstrain/ncov/narratives/ncov_trees-background_it.md

 <!--When a sequence sits on a long line on its own, like C or E, this means it has unique mutations not found in other sequences.
 The longer the line, the more mutations.
 A and B also have unique mutations (the green circle) not shared by the other sequences, but they are identical to each other.-->
 <br><br>
-Basandoci su questo albero, concluderemmo che A e B sono strettamente relazionate tra di loro, cosià come D ed E. A e B sono piuà strettamente relazionate con C di quanto non lo siano D ed E.
+Basandoci su questo albero, concluderemmo che A e B sono strettamente relazionate tra di loro, così come D ed E. A e B sono piuà strettamente relazionate con C di quanto non lo siano D ed E.
 <!--Based on this tree, we would conclude that A & B closely related to each other, and D & E are closely related to each other.
 A & B are more closely related to C than they are to D & C.-->
 </p>